2018 Washington State Energy Code

 Alterations (Remodel) Worksheet

-When doing a combined addition and remodel, consider using the Alteration (Remodel) Worksheet for the remodeling portion.
-For the addition, use the Prescriptive Path requirements for remodeling existing structures differ from requirements for new construction.
-No credits from Table 406.2 are required and existing buildings are not necessarily required to meet all of the requirements of the energy code.
-This worksheet shows what is required for your remodel.
+Requirements for alterations or remodels of existing structures differ from the requirements for new construction.
+When doing a combined addition and remodel, use the Alteration (Remodel) Worksheet for the remodeling portion and the Prescriptive Worksheet for the new portion.
+No credits from Table 406.2 are required and existing buildings are not necessarily required to meet all of the energy code requirements.

 Alterations (Remodel) Worksheet